Meghan Markle ‘Glowing’ After Romantic Visit With Prince Harry

 A post shared by Meghan Markle (@meghanmarkle) on

-Other than the occasional night out in public, Meghan and Prince Harry spent most of their romantic time together “chilling and enjoying lazy days together.”
+Other than the occasional night out in public, Meghan and Prince Harry spent most of their romantic time “chilling and enjoying lazy days together.”

 This would explain why there are not too many photographs of the new couple out and about.